in2code-de/in2iframeconsent/README.md

 in2iframeswitch is a TYPO3 consent management solution developed by [in2code](https://www.in2code.de/en/) to load iFrames only after a page visitor's consent.

-in2iframeconsent enables the display of an iFrame Consent Banner.
+in2iframeconsent enables the display of an iFrame consent banner.
-After the page visitor agrees, the Consent banner is then replaced with the correct iFrame.
+After the page visitor agrees, the consent banner is then replaced with the correct iFrame.

 ---